- Ethics Home Page

 - Site Index

-Before formulating an answer to the questions below, please review this summary of the qualities of good ethical judgment, and the questions that we should ask when faced with an ethical issue.
+Before answering the questions below, please review this article about ethical decision-making and the considerations that we should keep in mind when faced with an ethical issue.

 Irina Raicu is the director of Internet Ethics at the Markkula Center for Applied Ethics.